 Okadera

 Okadera is located on the hillside of Okayama, east of Asuka Village.
-The original name of the temple was Ryugaiji Temple, but since ancient times, it has been called "Aji Temple in Asuka no Oka" = "Okadera" from the name of the land.
-It is also gaining worship as the seventh temple of the 33 Kannon Sacred Grounds in Western Japan, and many prayers from all over Japan visit as Japan's first evil spirit sacred place.
+The original name of the temple was Ryuji Temple, but since ancient times it has been called "Tera in Asuka no Oka" = "Okadera" from the name of the land.
+It is also gaining worship as the seventh bill place of the 33 Kannon Sacred Ground in Nishikuni, and many prayers from all over Japan come as Japan's first evil remedy sacred place.

-The main statue of Nyoirin Kannon [Important Cultural Property] is Japan's largest statue (a Buddha statue made of soil) and is said to be Japan's three major Buddhas.
+The main statue of Nyoirin Kannon [Important Cultural Property] is the largest statue in Japan (a Buddha statue made of Sozo and soil) and is said to be the three major Buddhas in Japan.

-Rhododendron in the spring, hydrangea in the rainy season, and autumn leaves in the fall color the precincts.
-During Golden Week, "Hana no Ike-Tenjiku Peony floating on the surface of the water" is held every year, where Tjiku Peony (Dahlia) decorates the water surface, and you can enjoy the gorgeous Okadera of spring.
+Rhododendron in spring, hydrangea in the rainy season, and autumn leaves color the precincts in autumn.
+During Golden Week, the "Hana Pond-Tenjiku Peony Floating on the Water Surface" is held every year, where Tenjiku Peony (Dahlia) decorates the surface of the water, and you can enjoy the gorgeous Okadera in spring.

 ※The posted photo is an image.